American Federation of State, County and Municipal Employees: Gerald McEntee presidency (1981–2012)

-Lee Saunders presidency (2012–present)
+Lee Saunders presidency (since 2012)

 At the 2012 AFSCME Convention in Los Angeles, Lee Saunders was elected president of AFSCME.
 Laura Reyes was elected secretary-treasurer.
 Saunders defeated Civil Service Employees Association president Danny Donohue with 54% of the votes and was re-elected without opposition in July 2016.
 Previously, Saunders had been elected as secretary-treasurer in 2010 after Bill Lucy retired.
 During Saunders' tenure, the union has increased its membership and its political involvement.

 Reyes stepped down as secretary-treasurer in 2017.
 AFSCME's International Executive Board elected Elissa McBride to the position in March 2017.

 Leadership and operations

 According to AFSCME, the union has approximately 3,400 local unions and 58 councils and affiliates in 46 states, the District of Columbia and Puerto Rico.
 Every local union writes its own constitution, designs its own structure, elects its own officers and sets its own dues.
-The Washington, D.C.-based AFSCME headquarters coordinates the union's actions on national political and policy issues.
+The Washington, D.C.–based AFSCME headquarters coordinates the union's actions on national political and policy issues.
 AFSCME holds a biennial International Convention at which basic union policies are decided.

 Every four years, AFSCME elects a union president, secretary-treasurer and 35 regional vice presidents.

 Notable Secretary-Treasurers include Gordon Chapman (1937–1944, 1948–1961, 1962–1966), Joseph Ames (1966–1972) and William Lucy (1972–2010).

 Union organizing campaigns

 Starting in the 2000s, AFSCME began campaigns to organize home-based family child care providers.
-In 2005, when former Illinois Governor Rod Blagojevich signed an executive order that allowed home child care providers to collectively bargain with the state, the move launched a turf war, with the Service Employees International Union (SEIU) battling AFSCME for the exclusive right to organize the workers.
-SEIU filed charges with the AFL–CIO against AFSCME, resulting in SEIU winning the right to unionize Illinois's home healthcare workers and resulting in AFSCME dropping its bid to do so.
+In 2005, when Illinois Governor Rod Blagojevich signed an executive order allowing home child care providers to collectively bargain with the state, a turf war broke out between AFSCME and the Service Employees International Union for the exclusive right to organize them.
+SEIU filed charges with the AFL–CIO against AFSCME, resulting in SEIU winning the right to unionize Illinois's home healthcare workers and AFSCME dropping its bid to do so.

 AFSCME represents 24,000 custodians, food workers, gardeners, and other campus service workers in the University of California system.
 In 2007, AFSCME resolved a two-year dispute with the University of California that raised pay for the system's lowest paid workers.